“Ahh, Tinder! The Crystal Meth of Online Dating.”

 In pairing up their users, its proprietary algorithm is ostensibly cutting-edge.
 But if improvements to the system lead to more customers finding long-term love matches (and therefore abandoning the service), why should they offer the most advanced technology?

-Imagine a non-dating app like grocery or food delivery which is effective and has great performance.
+Imagine a non-dating app like grocery or food delivery that is effective and has great performance.
 Such an app would yield customer loyalty and reward the user the more they use it.

 Isn’t it a terrifying thought that maybe just maybe Tinder wants you to be single?